Last Updated on: 26th July 2023, 10:05 pm

 Make sure you have a valid Travel Insurance Policy because accidents happen on the road.

-I use World Nomads on my last trip to Mexico, and I happily recommend them.
+I use Safety Wing on international trips, and I happily recommend them.

 It’s especially important to get travel insurance if you’ll be enjoying water activities, spending time on beaches, or in towns and cities where petty theft occurs.